 He asserted that the citizens were compelled to relocate due to escalating violence in the area, and are ultimately supposed to return.
 “The fact that the state is building houses for them turns them from temporarily displaced persons to permanent residents,” Refai added.

 According to the MP, the displaced citizens are in need of care, support and for the authorities to restore stability quickly, permitting them to go back to their homes.
-He said that approximately 40,000 people have been displaced from Sheikh Zuwayed and Rafah over the last four years, adding that most of them live in slum areas without access to services and no help from the state.
+He said that approximately 40,000 people have been displaced from Sheikh Zuwayed and Rafah over the last four years, adding that most of them live in informal areas without access to services and no help from the state.

 The New York-based Human Rights Watch previously condemned the Egyptian authorities’ forced eviction of civilians from the area.
 According to the statement they were given little to no prior notice before they were forcibly evicted, and their houses destroyed, in violation of international law.